constellationcolon/essayer/_drafts/writing-first-simulacrum.md

 draws the link between writing state bureaucrats, and the oral traditions—and indeed, strategies—of state-evading peoples.

-By happy coincidence, I've been listening rather a lot to the IDEAS episodes that David Cayley had produced over the years.
+By happy coincidence, I've been listening rather a lot to the *Ideas* episodes that David Cayley had produced over the years.
 Coming out of reading Scott, I jumped on _Modes of Thought_{% cite modes-of-thought %} as the logical continuation of that re-examination of literacy.
 Discussed therein: speech can